Note

 Peanut Butter

 Natural nut butter is the nectar of the gods.
-Not only is it absolutely delicious, but it’s very good for you.
+Not only is it absolutely delicious, but it’s very good for you for all the same reasons nuts are.
 Peanut butter has all the same downisdes as regular nuts though, but even worse, as it’s even easier to over eat.
 Just a large spoonful, or about 2 tbsp (32 g), of peanut butter contains 190 calories.
 So while its packed with healthy fats and micronutrients, you need to be very mindful of your nut butter consumption, as the calories can add up very very quickly.
-If you’re eating peanut butter with your apple, you’ll probably end up consuming twice as many caloreis from peanut butter than from the apple itself.
+If you’re eating peanut butter with your apple, you’ll probably end up consuming twice as many calories from peanut butter than from the apple itself.

 However, overconsumption isn’t even the main problem with peanut butter.
 The problem is the fake “no stir” peanut butter, that also contain hydroginated oils and sugar.
 This peanut spread is cheaper than even buying your own peanuts and grinding them yourself, just fueling the problem (remember: sugar and oil are subsidized and therefore very cheap).
 Just like with regular nuts, make sure to only buy peanut butter (or any nut butter) that is labeled as natural, and contains only nuts and salt.
 My favorite brands (when I don’t make it myself) are Teddie and Trader Joe’s.
 Stay away from any flavored nut butters, especially…